juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 3.Caffe neural net deploy model definition
-In Caffe you can have multiples models of a network, in this case, we want a deployed model, this model will be used only when all our weights are trained and we have our network ready for production, this involves some small changes to the original architecture.
+In Caffe you can have multiples models of a network, in this case, we want a ready to use model, this model will be used only when all our weights are trained and we have our network ready for production, this involves some small changes to the original architecture.

-What we do here is to copy the train_val.prototxt to a new file called deploy.prototxt, and we are going to do some small modifications:
+What we have to do is copy the train_val.prototxt to a new file called deploy.prototxt then make some small modifications:

-First, we remove the HDF5 layers because the training was already made, instead we replace this two layers with a single one of type Input:
+First, we remove all the HDF5 layers, no training data is necessary because we already trained our model, then we add a new layer of type Input:

 ```json
 layer {